 What is Amalgamation?

-The term “amalgamation” refers to the process of combining two or more entities to form a new entity, in which neither of the two combining entities survive as a legal entity and instead end up forming a completely new entity that houses the combined assets and liabilities of all the combining entities.
-However, it is to be noted that the term amalgamation and merger are used interchangeably in certain counties.
-For instance, countries like the United States popularly use merger or consolidation in lieu of amalgamation, while in India amalgamation is still in vogue.
+The term “amalgamation” refers to the process of combining two or more entities to form a new entity, in which neither of the two merging entities survives as a legal entity and instead ends up creating an entirely new entity that houses the combined assets and liabilities of all the combining entities.
+However, it is to be noted that the amalgamation and merger of the terms are used interchangeably in certain counties.
+For instance, countries like the United States popularly use mergers or consolidation instead of amalgamation, while in India, amalgamation is still in vogue.

-Typically, amalgamation occurs when two or more companies that are engaged in the same line of business decide to combine their business existence.
-Most of the entities decide to amalgamate in order to expand their range of services or to diversify their activities.
-This happens between a stronger transferee company and a weaker transferor company, in which the weaker company is absorbed into the stronger company resulting in the formation of an entirely different entity.
-As amalgamation involves merger of two or more, it results in the formation of a new entity that is larger in size with a much stronger and larger customer base.
+Typically, amalgamation occurs when two or more companies are engaged in the same line of business decisions to combine their business existence.
+Most entities decide to amalgamate to expand their range of services or to diversify their activities.
+This happens between a stronger transferee company and a weaker transferor company, in which the more worthless company is absorbed, the more substantial company resulting in the formation of an entirely different entity.
+As it involves the merger of two or more, it results in the formation of a new entity that is larger with a much more robust and more significant customer base.

 Objectives of Amalgamation